 - 3.3.1 No necktie will be worn with a mock turtleneck. - 3.3.2 The Class B long sleeve shirt worn with a mock turtleneck shall display the issued gold decorative buttons down the entire front of the shirt. - 3.3.3 Decorative gold buttons and backings will be issued by the Quartermaster Unit to personnel upon request. - 3.3.4 Any alterations to the Class B long sleeve shirt to replace buttons shall be done by personnel at their own expense. - 3.3.5 Supervisors shall inspect personnel prior to the shift to ensure the mock turtleneck and shirt display a professional appearance. - 3.4 Class C Short sleeve shirt, trousers and straw campaign hat.
 Outerwear can include the patrol jacket and/or the raincoat as weather conditions indicate. - 3.5 Class D (Black Utility Uniform) The trousers are six pocket cargo style and the shirt can be long or short sleeve.
 The cloth nametape and officer badge patch will be sewn on the shirt.
-This shall be the standard Uniform of the Day for all Sergeants and below assigned to the Operations Bureau, except the Tactical Section that will wear the class E (Ranger Green) uniform.
+This shall be the standard Uniform of the Day for all Sergeants and below assigned to the Operations Bureau.

 Commissioned officers will display their brass rank insignia on each collar.
 Non-commissioned officers' rank will be displayed by chevron patches on each arm.
 No other pins or ornamentation is permitted to be worn on the Class D uniform.
 The trousers shall be worn straight leg.
 If the trousers have drawstrings, they are to be removed, simply by pulling and cutting them.
 The STX duty belt with STX finish accessories shall be worn.
 The patrol jacket and raincoat can be worn as weather conditions indicate.
-Mock turtlenecks may be worn (see Section II, sub-section 2.7
+Mock turtlenecks may be worn (see Section II, sub-section 2.7 functions.
+Personnel must wear the Class E uniform only on days that they are working in the specialized job function.
+On other days, the Uniform of the Day shall be worn.
+Mock turtlenecks may be worn (see Section II, subsection 2.7)